 Healer - Any class can learn medical skills as a mortal, but the best at it are the Advocate (aura that heals over time, self-sacrifice skill to instantly heal everybody nearby) and Lightspeaker (summons pets that heal good-aligned characters).
 Both classes are also excellent at removing debuffs.

 Nuker: any caster class can learn area-effect spells, but Wizards do more spell damage for less mana than any other class.
-The Void Walker and Advocate classes can also throw out a lot of hurt.
+The Void Walker, Doom Howler and Advocate classes can also throw out a lot of hurt.

 Mezzer: The Dark Oppressor, as the name suggests.
 More (and more painful) negative status effects than any other class.
 It's also one of the few classes that can inflict unsoakable damage.

 Petmaster: The Lightspeaker, Wyrm Master, and Elementalist classes.
-All can summon a limited number of powerful pets.
-The Revenant also has several pet skills, but it is not the main focus of the class.
+All can summon a squadron of powerful pets.
+The Holy Champion, Nexus Champion and Doom Howler also have several pet skills, although pets aren't the main focus of these classes.

 Trapper: The Lich can summon an unlimited number of relatively weak undead pets.
 Since moving around depletes the pets, they mainly take the role of stronghold defense.
 However, the ability to bring more than a hundred ghouls along with them makes them powerful offensive petmasters as well.